 I was born in Deming, NM during WWII while my father was a cadet in the Army Air Corps.
-After the war we moved to the Minneapolis area where I lived until I graduated from college, with excursions to more Western locations for horse shows and rodeos.
+After the war we moved to the Minneapolis area where I lived until I graduated from college.

 In the 1970’s I bought into a farm in Western Wisconsin and married one of the partners.
 We raised beef cattle and horses, and had two children, Luke and Katey Bellville.
-Also during that time I was a freelance editorial photographer in the Twin Cities of Minneapolis and Saint Paul.
+Also, during that time I was a freelance photographer in the Twin Cities of Minneapolis and Saint Paul.

 Powwow Summer, a Family Celebrates the Circle of Life, co-authored with writer Marcie Rendon, was republished recently by the Minnesota Historical Society Press.
 The final book, Farmer’s Market, Families Working Together, also co-authored with Marcie Rendon, described a year in the life of a German family that came to Minnesota at the turn of the 20th Century, and a Hmong family that immigrated to Minnesota from Laos almost a hundred years later.

 My lifelong interest in photography began as a student in Fine Arts at the University of Minnesota studying under the late Jerome Liebling.
-I combined working in fine art photography with free-lance assignments, a pattern that continued for over forty years.
+I continued working in fine art photography and free-lance assignments, a pattern that continued for over forty years.

-Today I divide my time between rural Wisconsin and the mountains of Western New Mexico with Don, my husband of twenty-five years, not far from the town I was born in.
+Today I divide my time between rural Wisconsin and the mountains of Western New Mexico with Don, my husband of 30 some years, not far from the town I was born in.

 Copyright © 2020 cwbphotography - All Rights Reserved